-When you factor in all these costs, adding a driver to your policy can be an expensive option that’s rarely worthwhile – especially if you only want to add the driver to your policy for a short period of time.
+When you factor in all these costs, having multi driver car insurance can be an expensive option that’s rarely worthwhile – especially if you only want to add the driver to your policy for a short period of time.

 You’d be spending a lot of time, effort and money to change your policy for just a few days of cover.